flybywiresim/docs/docs/start/throttle-calibration.md

 ---

-## Thurstmaster TWCS or similar without Reverser on Axis and no Detents
+## Thrustmaster TWCS or similar without Reverser on Axis and no Detents

 This section describes the calibration of a single axis throttle with no Reverser on Axis and also no detents.